-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 This is why Wall Street is partying like its 1999

-Source: Simply Safe Dividends.
+Source: Simply Safe Dividends

-NVIDIA has managed an impressive six straight quarters of accelerating sales growth, including the last quarter's blow out results.
+NVIDIA has managed an impressive six straight quarters of accelerating sales growth, including the last quarter's blowout results.

 Click to enlarge

-Source: NVIDIA earnings release.
+Source: NVIDIA earnings release

-The company's impressive results were courtesy of booming sales in its cloud computing and auto divisions, as well stronger than expected results in its core gaming segment.
+The company's impressive results were courtesy of booming sales in its cloud computing and auto divisions, as well as stronger than expected results in its core gaming segment.

 Click to enlarge

-Source: NVIDIA investor presentation.
+Source: NVIDIA investor presentation

 As important as strong revenue growth, NVIDIA has managed to continually become more profitable, as seen by solid margin expansion over the years, indicating good pricing power.
-This may mean the company's technology has a wider moat against rivals such as Advanced Micro Devices (NYSE:AMD), and Intel (NASDAQ:INTC), than previously thought.
+This may mean the company's technology has a wider moat against rivals such as Advanced Micro Devices (NYSE:AMD), and Intel (NASDAQ:INTC) than previously thought.

 More importantly from Wall Street's point of view is management's very strong guidance for the next quarter, including sales of $2.1 billion and even stronger gross margins of 59.0%.
 That would mean that next quarter could see another 50% year-over-year revenue increase.